-Hollywood is another section of town with plenty of street art.
-You’ll usually find portraits of celebrities plastered on walls and other colorful artistic expressions.
+Hollywood is another section of town with plenty of street art and murals.
+Colorful and artistic portraits of celebrities and Hollywood life is plastered on walls, buildings, and poles.
 The area around Hollywood Blvd has undergone a major renovation.
 There are still plenty of kooks and characters walking around.
 Most are pretty tame but it always pays to be careful.

 San Fernando Valley Street Art

 I lived in the SFV for decades in the North-Western end of the Valley and in Burbank, near Toluca Lake.
 The valley was once filled with citrus groves and farms but became a bedroom community after WWII.
 As suburban as it is, it’s very diverse.